archesproject/arches-docs/docs/developing/extending/extensions/etl-modules.rst

 - indexing the database
 - The progress needs to be saved in ``load_event`` table, if you want to access the status and the information about the etl.

-If you want to take advantage of the pattern, you can start your development by extending the ``BaseImportModule`` for an importer and ``BaseBulkEditor`` for an editor, which will provide the basic functionality such as reverse (undo the import or edit).
+If you want to take advantage of the pattern, you can start your development by extending the ``BaseImportModule`` for an importer or ``BaseBulkEditor`` for an editor, which will provide the basic functionality such as reverse (undo the import or edit).
-Then, you may want to write your own functions to add the new functions or overwrite the excisting ones such as validate, read, preview, or write, as well as run_load_task_async and run_load_task if you would like to utilized the celery task manager.
+Then, you may want to write your own functions or overwrite the excisting ones such as validate, read, preview, or write, as well as run_load_task_async and run_load_task if you would like to utilize the celery task manager.

 see the examples in the existing etl module such as base_data_editor.py